-Raise the load from the floor or stack by tilting the upright back just enough to lift the load from the surface.
+Raise the load from the floor or stack by tilting the forks back just enough to lift the load from the surface.
 When stacking or tiering, use only enough backward tilt to stabilize the load.

-Then raise the load to traveling height and tilt fully back to travel (except for loads that must be transported as level as possible).
+Then raise the load to traveling height, just above the outriggers, retract fully back and tilt fully back to travel (except for loads that must be transported as level as possible).